Bilateral/Consolidation Chart Patterns Trading

 Now back to our question, how do we make sure we are on the winning side of the trade breakout?

-Alternatively, if you don't want to wait out the consolidation chart pattern to play out, you as a trader can use pending orders.
-If you would like to know more about pending orders navigate to the topic: Stop Entry Order Types
+Alternatively, if you don't want to wait out the consolidation chart pattern to play out, you as a forex trader can use pending orders.
+If you would like to know more about pending orders navigate to the tutorial: Stop Entry Order Types

-The 2 types of pending stop order types used to trade consolidation patterns are:
+The two types of pending stop order types used to trade consolidation patterns are:

 These are pending orders set to buy above the market price or to open sell below the market price.